ozdemirht/generative-ai/RAG0/Readme.md

 For instance, which application is consuming the most tokens, which sessions are consuming the most tokens, which step in these flows is consuming the most token, etc.
 These insights will help us to decide where we will invest to improve the system's cost/performance.

+DevOps evolved to MLOps, LLMOps and finally [AgenticOps](https://agenticops.org).

+Is the agentic graph following the intented execution flow?

 ## Disaster Recovery